sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 === Wishlist ===

- * Check if for a given parameter c the map z -> z^2 + c is hyperbolic... and more generally for rational of P1 existence of attracting cycles
+ * Check if for a given algebraic parameter c the map z -> z^2 + c is hyperbolic... and more generally for rational maps of P1 determine the existence (and list) of attracting cycles

  * is_conjugate() for morphisms and iterator over morphisms of fixed degree up to conjugacy (medium)